cihlab/cihlab.github.io/index.md

 ## News
+* _03/20/2026_, Two papers get accepted by ISCA 2026, one is 3D Cloud Point Processing, and the other is 3D Gaussian Processing, congratulations!
+* _02/10/2026_, One Neural Machine Interface (spike sorting processor) get accepted by TCAS-I, and One CIM paper get accepted by OJ-SSCS, and One Transformer SoC get accepted by JETCAS (extended by ISSCC 2023 paper).
 * _10/02/2025_, Our ISSCC 2025 SHINSAI paper gets invited and accepted by JSSC 2026 Special Issue.
 * _09/01/2025_, Our paper Real-time Robot engine for Embodied Intelligience get accepted by A-SSCC 2025.
 * _07/01/2025_, Our paper "GauPRE: A Pattern-based Rendering Engine for 3DGS", and get accepted by ICCAD 2026 and recognized by the Best Paper Award Candidate.